How much does a $15,000 pawnbroker bond cost in South Carolina?

 |$15,000 Pawnbroker Special Deposit Bond||$15,000||$150|

-South Carolina pawnbroker surety bonds ensure that principals (pawnbrokers) comply with the South Carolina Pawnbroker Act (South Carolina Code 40-39-10) while on the job.
+South Carolina pawnshop surety bonds ensure that principals (pawnbrokers) comply with the South Carolina Pawnbroker Act (South Carolina Code 40-39-10) while on the job.
 If the principal violates this code and the terms of the surety bond contract, the bond protects the state and consumers from financial loss up to the full bond amount of $15,000.

 The surety can cancel pawnbroker bonds in South Carolina by giving written notice of cancellation to the administrator of the Department of Consumer Affairs.
 Cancellation becomes effective 45 days after the notice is received.
 The bond can also be terminated if the administrator mails written authorization to the surety.

-How to become a South Carolina pawnbroker
+How to become a pawnbroker in South Carolina

-- Provide proof of adequate insurance coverage
+- Provide proof of adequate insurance coverage for all pledged goods